Jolium/helium_vps_setup/README.md

 ### >> You can delete the script after running
 rm install_wireguard.sh

-### 5. When it finishes to run, check the new created file on your home directory with all keys values (you may copy it to your pc)
+### 5. When it finishes to run, check the newly created file in your home directory with all key values (you may copy it to your pc)
 cat wg_keys.txt

 ### >> You should get something like the following: